rcannood/SCORPIUS/vignettes/ginhoux.md

 data(ginhoux)
 ```

-The dataset is a list containing a matrix named `expression` and a data frame named `sample.info`.
+The dataset is a list containing a matrix named `expression` and a data frame named `sample_info`.

-`expression` is a 248-by-15752 matrix containing the expression values of all the cells and all the genes.
+`expression` was a 248-by-15752 matrix containing the expression values of all the cells and all the genes, but this dataset had to be reduced to 2000 genes in order to reduce the package size.
+See ?ginhoux for more info.

 ``` r
 ginhoux$expression[1:6, 1:6]